AIS-data/WPE_fishing_fleet/README.md

 we have developed algorithms in Scala (processed by Apache Spark).

 For the sub-processes of data visualization and analysis (including traffic intensity), we have developed R language codes.
-Additionally, we have used [movingpandas](https://anitagraser.github.io/movingpandas){:target="_blank" rel="noopener"} libraries.
+Additionally, we have used [movingpandas](https://anitagraser.github.io/movingpandas){:target="_blank"} libraries.
 It is a Python library for handling movement data based on Pandas and GeoPandas.
 The implementation of this library allowed us to generate the traffic trajectory of the analyzed fishing fleet.

 ## Data collection and preparation of a reference of frame for fishing fleet